floragunncom/search-guard-docs/_content/_docs_installation/sg880_upgrade.md

 For users who already used Multi Tenancy feature (called MT).
 To ensure if Multi Tenancy (MT) is enabled plase check Kibana configuration file and existance of indices dedicated to tanants (for more information please refer to [documentation](../_docs_kibana/kibana_multitenancy.md)).
+Keep in mind, that a user can also verify if tenant-related indices exist.

 > **VERY IMPORTANT FOR DATA SAFETY**
 >